 You will find Lewis and MacAulay very useful references throughout and you may wish to rent these two books.

-New and second-hand copies of the books are available from the University Bookstore on the corner of St George St and College St. After the Flood is also available from Ben McNally books on Bay Street.
+New and second-hand copies of the books are available from the University Bookstore on the corner of St George St and College St.

 Address course questions and (correspondence) course work submissions to me at alec.hay@utoronto.ca